Q. What is WyoGives?

-Organizations that are verified 501(c)(3) or 501(c)(19) that are headquartered or provide services in Wyoming and in good standing with the Wyoming Secretary of State and the IRS.
-There are some additional requirements to participate in WyoGives.
-These requirements are included in the application process.
-Before applying, be sure that your organization can devote the time and resources required to plan and launch a giving day campaign.
-Registration closes June 15.
+Organizations that are verified 501(c)(3) that are headquartered or provide services in Wyoming and in good standing with the Wyoming Secretary of State and the IRS.
+There are some additional requirements to participate in WyoGives outlined below.
+Before registering, be sure that your organization can devote the time and resources required to plan and launch a giving day campaign.
+Registration closes June 16.
 Sorry, we cannot accept any late registrations.

 Q. How can my nonprofit organization participate?

-Prior to applying to participate, we encourage you to visit our pre-application preparation page which outlines the information that you will need and the next steps to take.
-The first step in the process for nonprofits is to complete the application to participate and pay the non-refundable fee.
+Prior to registering, we highly recommend you visit our pre-application preparation page which outlines the information that you will need and the next steps to take.
+The first step in the process for nonprofits is to register and pay the non-refundable fee.
 Wyoming Nonprofit Network and GiveGab will then confirm your eligibility to participate.

 In addition to the eligibility requirements, your organization must enter your banking information and be verified to accept donations prior to your profile getting final approval and being published to the site.

-Please be sure that you have read and understand the pre-application page prior to filling out the application and paying the non-refundable fee.
+Please be sure that you have read and understand the pre-application page prior to registering and paying the non-refundable fee.

-Q. What the benefits of participating in WyoGives?
+Q. What are the benefits of participating in WyoGives?

 - With your organization's active participation, WyoGives is a great way to boost your organization's fundraising efforts and provides eligible nonprofits the opportunity to reach new potential donors with visibility that only a state-wide effort can generate.